facelessuser/soupsieve/docs/src/markdown/about/development.md

 Markdown.
 If you would like to build and preview the documentation, you must have these packages installed:

 -   @Python-Markdown/markdown: the Markdown parser.
--   @mkdocs/mkdocs: the document site generator.
+-   @zensical/zensical: the document site generator.
--   @squidfunk/mkdocs-material: a material theme for MkDocs.
 -   @facelessuser/pymdown-extensions: this Python Markdown extension bundle.

 It is advised that you just install document dependencies with the following as the above list may not include all